PTSD and Suicidal Ideation in Veterans

 What To Do:

-Speaking to a mental health professional is the best way to figure out the level of danger in any particular situation.
+Speaking to a mental health professional is the best way to determine the danger level in any particular situation.

 Once you’ve spoken to a professional counselor, you may also try the following: